joshwnj/cmz/README.md

 - `bundle.js` is the file that browserify generates, and you include in your page with a `<script>` tag

+### Can `cmz` generate a `.css` file?

+At the moment `cmz` adds all css to the page at runtime via a `<style>` tag.
+In a lot of cases this is fine, and will save you a network request as it's all bundled in the one `.js` file.

+In future there will be a plugin that extracts this css out of the js bundle to a separate `.css` file.
+If that is important to you I'd love to help you make a PR :)

 ### Can I see an example of this?

 Yes!
 But right now you'd have to come to my house and see it, I haven't published it yet.